sagemath/trac_to_gh/Issue 3083.md

 # Issue 3083: Print does not include documentation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3083

 Original creator: rlm